 This is a perfect analogy for whether you’re good at what you do.

-One clear way to tell if you’re effective at what you do is by the reactions of your clients.
+One straightforward way to tell if you’re effective at what you do is by your clients’ reactions.

 Now, not all clients may cry at the masterpiece you create for them, but you want every one of your clients to be ‘very happy to overjoyed’ at the very least.